irmen/prog8/docs/source/programming.rst

 dynamic, location.
 You can use array indexing on a pointer variable to use it as a byte array at a dynamic location in memory: currently this is equivalent to directly referencing the bytes in memory at the given index.
 In contrast to a real array variable, the index value can be the size of a word.
+Unlike array variables, you cannot use a negative index to count from the end, because the size of the array is unknown.
 See also :ref:`pointervars_programming`

 **LSB/MSB split word arrays:**